 - Failure to yield pedestrians the right-of-way

 - Failure to abide by traffic signals

 Pedestrian accidents typically fly under the radar, because the majority of pedestrians fail to report their accident to law enforcement officials.
 These disastrous accidents are usually caused due to driver negligence.
 However, additional factors such as confusion, aggressive driving, or distracted driving can drastically increase the likelihood of pedestrian injuries as well.

 Generally speaking, the deciding factor in pedestrian-automotive accident cases is what standard of care the defendant owed the injured person.
 Drivers and pedestrians alike must both abide by the rules of the road and exercise reasonable care.
 In many instances, it may appear obvious as to who was ultimately responsible and/or negligent.
 But the courts consider a multitude of factors when determining fault.
-Our highly experienced Portland pedestrian accident lawyers understand these factors.
+Our highly experienced Portland pedestrian accident attorneys understand these factors.